 There are various chemical processes to produce chemically modified starch.
 Below are some popular types of chemical processes used in the food & non-food industry.

-Acid-thinned is chemically modified starch produced by processing natural starch with an acid such as hydrochloric acid.
+Acid-thinned is chemically modified starch produced by processing native tapioca starch with an acid such as hydrochloric acid.
 Also known as thin-boiling starch, this starch provides a low viscosity hot paste when cooked.
 When cooled, cooked starch forms an opaque and stiff gel.
 Acid thinned starch’s film and gel-forming qualities make it ideal for confectionery, paper, and textile applications.

 Pyrodextrin is made by burning starch in the presence of mineral acids.
 The product has increased film forming ability, higher solubility, and reduced hot paste viscosity, making it an excellent adhesive.

 Starch can be hydrolyzed by enzymes, resulting in a product with improved solubility and lower viscosity.
 The product with a low degree of hydrolysis is commonly used in instant food products.

 In Vietnam, there are the following popular types of modified tapioca starch: